DumbleDuck/DiffDrive-Robot-Homing-Service/README.md

 bool success
 string message
 ```
-The response part defines data that needs to be sent when calling a service and response defines what data will be sent by our server.
+The request part defines data that needs to be sent by the client when calling a service and response defines what data will be sent by our server.

 3. CMake package dependencies: Service types are defined as a CMake package so they can be built and translated into real code.
 This is done when building a package and requires a translator.
 Hence the following commands are needed in `CMakeLists.txt`:
 ```